HOME SITEMAP MY S. SHADOW ALL MODELS YOUR S. SHADOW GALLERY of PICs TECHNICS SEARCH CONTACT

 In the first years, until the spring of 1969, the next letters occurred:

-• C = 2-doors saloon and 2-doors convertible, as well James Young as Mulliner Park Ward
+• C = 2-door saloon and 2-door convertible, as well James Young as Mulliner Park Ward

 • L = Long Wheelbase (series of 10 in 1967, before introduction in 1969)

-• C = 2-doors saloon (in the US called Coupé)
+• C = 2-door saloon (in the US called Coupé)

 • D = Convertible (in England called Drophead coupé)